Inquire about the availability of documents in accessible formats.

 Sacramento County Voter Registration & Elections department has established a citizen advisory committee to make recommendations for improving access to voting and election materials.
 This Voting Accessibility Advisory Committee, or VAAC, is designed to advise and assist in ensuring all voters in Sacramento County can vote independently and privately.

-Vote Centers and Ballot Drop-off locations are selected using Americans with Disabilities Act (ADA) guidelines from the
+Vote Centers and Official Ballot Drop Box locations are selected using Americans with Disabilities Act (ADA) guidelines from the

 Polling Place Accessibility Checklist

 .
 These checklists are used to find accessible locations.
-If a barrier is a found that may keep a person from entering a vote center or using a drop box, the County’s election office will make changes on or before Election Day by using
+If a barrier is a found that may keep a person from entering a Vote Center or using an Official Ballot Drop Box, the County’s election office will make changes on or before Election Day by using

 additional equipment and signs